dflaten/photo-video-backup/README.md

 You may find the aws cli useful for verification on your immich machine, you can install with snap by using:
 `snap install aws-cli --classic`

+Before you run the `daily-photo-video-backup.sh` script you will need to configure rclone.

+`rclone config`

+During configuration, you'll need to provide:

+    Storage provider: Choose "Amazon S3 Compliant Storage Providers" AWS Access Key ID: Your AWS access key
+    AWS Secret Access Key: Your AWS secret key
+    Region: Your S3 bucket's region (e.g., us-east-1, eu-west-1)
+    Remote name: This becomes your RCLONE_REMOTE value

+Then update `config.txt` with your values.

 ## Terraform Included
 The terraform included here includes the AWS infra needed as a part of the backup process to S3 including: